Round, Purple, Illegal Drone Buzzes Airliner at Heathrow

 The suspense heightened when the drone passed under the left wing, narrowly missing the engine of the A320 aircraft, potentially hosting up to 174 passengers.
 “The Finnair pilots rated the risk of a collision as ‘high’,” the report noted, as the drone hovered between 3ft and 10ft right beneath their aircraft, approximately ten miles west of Heathrow.
 This incident is reportedly considered one of the most severe near misses involving a drone and an airliner in UK airspace.

-Surprisingly, the drone was operated at over seven times the Legal maximum height of 400ft for drones and had a round-shaped appearance, displaying a purple/turquoise hue.
+Surprisingly, the drone was operated at over seven times the legal maximum height of 400ft for drones and had a round-shaped appearance, displaying a purple/turquoise hue.

 The Finnair plane proceeded to land safely on Heathrow’s northern runway just before 12:40 pm on April 8.
 However, post-landing, the runway known as RW09L was promptly shut down for subsequent flights.